HACKSSENTIAL RULES ~ CHAPTER II

 II.4 Background

 A character’s background plays a direct role in shaping who they are.
-It provides context for their stats and gives depth to the character’s identity in the world.
-The background consists of two key elements:
+It provides context for their stats and depth to in-game identity.

-Together, these define the character's environment and influence their starting knowledge, skills, and resources.
+Together, these define the character’s environment and influence their starting knowledge, skills, and resources (see IV.2).
 The player proposes a background during character creation, and the GM must approve it to ensure it fits the setting and maintains narrative consistency.

 A well-developed and coherent background enhances roleplay and helps guide choices related to attributes, Exclusive Skills, and character development.